DSchougaard/Helios/README.md

 WoL service for a server.

 # Dependencies
-NodeJS - Helios currently being developed and tested against v.
+* NodeJS - Helios currently being developed and tested against v.
 0.12.2.
-MongoDB
+* MongoDB
+* OpenSSL

+### Installing Helios
+These instructions assumes that all dependencies are installed and are functioning sudo apt-get update sudo apt-get install git-core git build-essential openssl

-# Installig Node.JS
+### Installig Node.JS
 Step one is to boot into your Rasberry Pi running Raspbian.
 Installing this is out of the scope of this tutorial.

 sudo apt-get update